The Inn at New Hyde Park, a long Island weddingRead More

 Here a few moments that I was lucky enough to be able to witness, without anyone feeling as though they had to hide the emotions from me or my camera.

 As a photographer, one of the greatest joys is to be there when one lover proposes marriage to another.
-I love the intimacy, and yet I have mastered the art of being a Ninja photographer...hiding behind a tree or wall, so the proposal can take place without my presence giving it away.
+I love the intimacy, and I have mastered hiding until the moment

 From a rooftop in NYC, strewn with rose petals, to a Christmas tree farm, to Poets walk with a majestic view of the Hudson, or a gorgeous estate in December with a crunching snowy carpet.I have hidden successfully capturing that one moment in your lives.
 Often, shortly following the couple sharing kisses and excitement, I come out of hiding and we have a quick, impromptu photo shoot.
 The images are always so emotional and a wonderful memory.